 La Leona Station is a large visitors complex and the entrance to Corcovado National Park.

 Besides facilities for park rangers, there are also the last functional toilets until you reach Sirena Station.

-You can also refill your water bottles with filtered water.
+Hikers on Corcovado National Park tours can also refill their water bottles with filtered water.

 Don’t forget to sign into the guest book while your Surcos Tours guide handles the paperwork with the ranger.